wolfSSL/wolfTPM/README.md

 This project uses the terms append vs. marshall and parse vs. unmarshall.

 ## Platform

-This example was written for use on Raspberry Pi® 3 or the STM32 with the CubeMX HAL.
-This was tested using the
+The examples in this library are written for use on a Raspberry Pi and use the `spi_dev` interface.

-The Raspberry 3 uses the native `spi_dev` interface and defaults to `/dev/spidev0.1`.
-If you are running the Infineon patches it overrides the kernel SPI interface with their `spi_tis_dev`, which currently causes this demo to fail.

-This has only been tested and confirmed working with Rasbian 4.4.x.

 ### IO Callback

 For interfacing to your hardware platform see the example `examples/tpm_io.c` callback function `TPM2_IoCb`.
 Here you can modify or insert your own IO callback code for the TPM demo.

-There are examples here for Linux, STM32 CubeMX and Atmel ASF.
+There are examples here for Linux, STM32 CubeMX, Atmel ASF and BareBox.
 The advanced IO option is required for I2C support because it adds the register and read/write flag as parameter to the IO callback.

 ### Hardware